pungggi/bc_al_upgradeassistant/README.md

     "model": "claude-3-7-sonnet-20250219",
     "systemPrompt": "You are an AI expert with deep understanding of complex algorithms.
-Explain concepts clearly.", "userPrompt": "Explain the following algorithm as if explaining to another developer:\n\n{{code}}" },
+Explain concepts clearly.", "userPrompt": "Explain the following algorithm as if explaining to another developer:\n\n{{code}}" }
-  {
-    "commandName": "quickReview",
-    "commandDescription": "Quick code review using Claude 3.5 Haiku", "model": "claude-3-5-haiku-20241022",
-    "systemPrompt": "You are a quick code reviewer.
-Focus only on major issues.", "userPrompt": "Do a quick review of this code, focusing only on major issues:\n\n{{code}}" }
 ]
 ```